ItachiUchiha5277/guessing-game/README.md

 # guessing-game
-A guessing game in the terminal
+A guessing game made with python.
+It is **temporarily** playable only in the terminal with coloured text.
+Gui coming soon!